could never decide on a career. His father always told him “one

 daughters.
 She loves to read, explore Nature, and train for marathons.

 She lives in Kansas City, Missouri.
-Her article
+Her articles for Life

 Free-Range Learning: A Dialogue? for this website.